 Between 5 November 2018 and 27 January 2019 we carried out a 12 week consultation on a proposed licensing scheme for private rented properties.
 The proposal included a mixture of Additional HMO and Selective Licensing designations covering approximately 68% (18,000) of private rented properties in the city.
 This consultation has now closed but more information can be found here.

 Cabinet approved the proposal to introduce new Selective and Additional Licensing designations.
 The new scheme will commence on Monday 6th April 2020.
 Landlords will have until 6th July 2020 to comply with the scheme.
 Please see the FAQ document for more information if you are struggling to comply as a result of coronavirus.

-Following feedback from landlords and partners the guidance document and website is regularly reviewed.
-Please ensure you regularly check back to ensure you have the most up to date information (last updated 6th March 2020).
+Following feedback from landlords the guidance document is regularly reviewed and updated.
+Please ensure you regularly check back to ensure you have the most up to date information (last updated 25 June 2020).

 Making an application for a licence

 Applications for a licence can now be made.
 All applications for a new licence must be made online and paid in two parts as part of the application process.
 You will need to set up an account to complete a property licence application and to track the status of your application.

 - details of property structure and safety equipment

 - names and addresses of persons and organisations with an interest in the property